JLodge99/festiva/README.md

 ## About The Project

-Single Page Application showcasing Public Holiday Api [Nager.Date](https://date.nager.at/Api) using preact and vite.
+Single Page Application showcasing Public Holiday API [Nager.Date](https://date.nager.at/Api) using Preact and Vite.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>